nabilfreeman/lambda-pruner/README.md

 # Deploying to Lambda

-On Lambda point to `index.handler` and make sure your execution role has `AWSLambdaFullAccess` permissions.
+NB: Your Lambda needs to be configured properly.
+See the next section.

 ## Automatic